 - How long have you been in business?

-- Do you work under the license authority of another agency, facilitator, or attorney?
-(If so, get the name of the other authority and do independent research on them as well.)
+- Do you work under the license of another agency, facilitator, or attorney?
+(If so, get the name of the other authority and verify the information.)

-- May I have a list of references from prior adoption families who have used your services?
+- Does the agency have a list of references and phone numbers from prior adoptive families who have used these services?

-- May I see a recent financial audit report?
+- May I have a copy of a recent financial audit report?

 - Are agency members paid for services or on a contingency basis?
-(You'll ideally want an agency that pays fees for services to avoid adoption incentives to employees for high volume numbers.)
+(You want an agency that pays fees for services to avoid adoption incentives to employees for high volume numbers.)

-- Are you a member of the Child Welfare League of America (a coalition of private and public adoption agencies dedicated to positive outcomes, programs, and practices for adoption families?)
+- Is the agency a member of the Child Welfare League of America?
+This is a group of private and public adoption agencies dedicated to positive outcomes for adoptive families.

 - If you are a prospective birth mother, ask whether the agency offers free support and guidance on adoption child placement.
-Additionally ask whether you are allowed a say in the parental selection process or ongoing contact with your child?
+Also, ask whether you have a say in the parental selection or ongoing contact with your child.